camball/word-error-rate-cli/README.md

 ## Gotchas

+- If `--visualize-output` is specified and `--enforce-file-length-check` is not specified, you will only get a single sentence in the output file(s), as output is reduced to a single sentence intentionally.
+To get separate comparison output for different sentences, ensure `--enforce-file-length-check` is specified and that your files are of the same length.
 - When folders are provided to the `--expected` and `--actual` arguments, each folder must contain exactly the same file content.
 For example, if the program is run as:

     ```sh